Philodendron Varieties: 57 Different Types of Philodendron

 Green Congo

-The Green Congo Philodendron plant is unique in how it unfurls and presents its new leaves in a deep, shiny red color, which eventually turns to a dark burgundy-green hue.
+The Green Congo Philodendron is unique in how it unfurls and presents its new leaves in a deep, shiny red color, which eventually turns a dark burgundy-green hue.
 In addition, this plant can display different red and green leaves simultaneously, providing a beautiful display for an indoor tropical option.

 Although native to South America, this Philodendron variety does not climb or vine, as others in this plant family.
 Instead, they grow up with a thick stem similar to a tree-like structure.